puljicpetra/echo-nomads-unity-project/CheatCodes.md

 ## Game Systems Documentation

+### Scene Transition System

+The game includes multiple components for handling scene transitions when the player touches specific areas or objects.

+#### Available Scene Transition Components

+1. **SimpleSceneTransition**:
+   - Easiest to use for basic scene changes
+   - Attach to any GameObject with a trigger collider
+   - Player touches trigger → scene changes after delay
+   - Includes audio feedback

+2. **SceneTransitionTrigger**:
+   - Advanced scene transition with many options
+   - Supports loading screens, fade effects, and player requirements
+   - Can save game progress before transition
+   - Includes visual effects and audio feedback

+3. **SceneTransitionManager**:
+   - Singleton manager for scene transitions with fade effects
+   - Handles fade in/out animations
+   - Supports loading bars and progress display
+   - Persists between scenes

+#### How to Set Up Scene Transitions

+##### Method 1: Simple Setup (Recommended for beginners)

+1. Create a plane or invisible trigger area where you want the transition
+2. Add `SimpleSceneTransition` component
+3. Set the `Target Scene Name` to your destination scene
+4. Ensure the plane has a Collider with "Is Trigger" checked
+5. Test by walking your player into the trigger area

+##### Method 2: Advanced Setup (For complex transitions)

+1. Create your trigger object (plane, invisible box, etc.)
+2. Add `SceneTransitionTrigger` component
+3. Configure all the settings (scene name, delays, effects, etc.)
+4. Optionally add `SceneTransitionManager` to your scene for fade effects
+5. Set up loading screens if desired

+#### Use Cases for Scene Transitions

+- **Level Progression**: Moving between game levels
+- **Area Transitions**: Entering buildings, caves, or new regions
+- **Teleporters**: Magic portals or technological transport
+- **Story Progression**: Cutscene transitions or story beats
+- **Menu Systems**: Returning to main menu or loading screens

 ### Depth Checker System

 The game includes a depth checking system that automatically respawns the player if they fall below a certain depth (default: -50 units).
 This system can be configured and disabled in specific areas of the map.